 - Expert in TED guidelines and best practices

-- Technically meets Language Supervisor qualifications of 40 published reviews
+- Technically meets Language Supervisor qualifications of 40 published reviews in target language

 Mentees and Mentors